This post may contain affiliate links. Please read my disclosure policy.

 Instructions

-- In a cast iron skillet, cook bacon to your desired level of doneness.
-Remove from skillet and place on a plate with a paper towel to drain.
+- In a cast iron skillet, cook back bacon to your desired level of doneness.
+Remove the bacon from the skillet and place on a plate with a paper towel to drain.
 Set aside.

-- Add the eggs on top of the beans and cook through, about 5 minutes.
+- Add the eggs on top of the beans and cook through to desired doneness, about 3-5 minutes.

-- Add bacon back to skillet then serve with tomatoes and toast.
+- Add everything (bacon, sausages, blood pudding, mushrooms, and tomatoes) back to skillet then serve with toast!

 Julie, I must admit you are correct in saying this is just half of a traditional British breakfast, but regardless of that, I must say it made my mouth water !
 Thanks for posting.